 9. Before we move on, we note that there are three other pipeline recipe parameters on the right-hand side of the current interactive window.
 The parameters mbox_x and mbox_y are used to define a search box for matching the physical model line positions with the positions of the lines detected in the input arc-lamp frame.
 If the physical model prediction is poor, as shown by the lack of clear trends in the plots in the interactive window, then one should try larger values of mbox_x and mbox_y, such as 60 or 80 pix, in order to aid the uves_cal_predict recipe in determining the initial guess wavelength solution.
-Subsequent adjustment of trans_x and trans_y should then be performed (as described in the previous step), and then mbox_x and mbox_y should be set back to 40 pix, and one final adjustment of trans_x and trans_y should be performed to arrive at the best initial guess wavelength solution.
+Subsequent adjustment of trans_x and trans_y should be set back to 40 pix, and one final adjustment of trans_x and trans_y should be set back to 40 pix, and one final adjustment of trans_x and trans_y should be set back to 40 pix, and one final adjustment of trans_x and trans_y should be set back to 40 pix, and one final adjustment of trans_x and trans_y should be set back to 40 pix.

-The parameter ccd_rot_angle_off may be used to help "tighten" any less-well defined trends in the plots in the interactive window.
+The parameter $ccd_rot_angle_off$ may be used to help "tighten" any less-well defined trends in the plots in the interactive window.
 This adjustment is usually not necessary, but if it is, then rotations of the order of 0.01-0.1 in either sense may make improvements.